phylosopher07/phylosopher07.github.io/_posts/2023-02-12-particle-in-a-box.md

 \\[ -\frac{\hbar^2}{2m}\frac{d^2\psi}{dx^2}=E\psi  \\]

-The solution of this equation is:
+The solution to this equation is:

 \\[  \psi(x)=A\sin kx+B\cos kx \\]